The Warrior Prophet: Muhammad and War: Reviews

-A five-star review in The Online Book Club described the book as "highly insightful and informative", with a detached and historical critical methodological approach that analyzed Muhammad within the context of seventh-century Arabia, and thus provided "in-depth knowledge and enlightenment."

 In a five-star review, Philip Zozzaro of the Manhattan Book Review called The Warrior Prophet "convincing and thought-provoking" and stated that "Hayward contributes a well-researched and annotated study" that "doesn’t narrowly focus on wins and losses for Muhammad and his disciples but also delves into the guiding philosophies that Islam teaches.
 Hayward’s book will open the eyes of history devotees as well as those who are well-versed in the life of the esteemed prophet/leader."

+In The Muslim World Book Review, 44:2 (2024, pp. 22-25) reviewer Abdullah Drury highly praised The Warrior Prophet as a "brilliant and robustly intellectual tome" and "an excellent piece of writing".
+He noted that the author "is highly critical of modern hagiography … and tears strips away from such texts with the skill of a butcher preparing shish kebab."
+He further asserted: "Hayward might well be the most distinguished writer on this topic today – he is simultaneously erudite, politically incorrect and inordinately talented.
+Few other authors unmask the pseudo-pieties of the ruling cant of our era and whether the reader agrees or disagrees with the mechanical details or conclusions of his thesis, Hayward performs an invaluable service to scholarship."